Skip to Content

 Santiago is full of street art that demonstrates the city’s artistic flair.

-Well-known and newly created street art is fast becoming some of the most popular tourist attractions in Chile.
 Works by INTI and Lord K2 have become world-famous, but hundreds of other artists demand attention for their groundbreaking visions painted, stenciled, or sprayed across the city.

 They are among the best things to see in Chile and you find them throughout the city’s central neighborhoods, including Lastarria, Brasil, and Bellavista, as well as Paseo Bandera, an entire street in Downtown Santiago that has been pedestrianized and painted with art.